overloop-crm/omniauth-slack/README.md

 # omniauth-slack

 This is the OmniAuth strategy for authenticating to [Slack](https://www.slack.com).
 To use it, you'll need to create an Application and copy the Client ID and Client Secret.
-Get in touch with [Slack](https://www.slack.com) to get earlya access to their Marketplace.

 ## Installation